Chef Mitchell preparing Glazed Apple Fritter Bites

 Overcooked

-Prevention: To avoid this, monitor the frying time closely and remove them from the oil as soon as they turn golden brown.
-Adjust the heat if necessary.
+Prevention: To prevent overcooking, keep a close eye on the frying process and ensure to remove them as soon as they are golden brown.

 Undercooked Center